SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 }
 ```

-When the SCA process has completed, you will recieve the
+When the SCA process has completed, you will receive the
 `Dismiss3DSecureFragment` payment state, informing your app that
 the view can be closed.
 In the following example, we remove the web view
 fragment from the screen after the SCA process is finalized (again, in this